your-tools/skyspell/tests/README.md

 ## Kakoune integration tests

-Testing kakoune integration is a bit hard using just Rust code, so instead we use end-to-end testing via the remote control protocol of tmux.
+Testing kakoune integration is a bit hard using just Rust code, so instead we use end-to-end testing using the tmux command line.

 They are a bit fragile because they rely on what is actually *displayed on screen*, but on the other hand they are fun to write and easy to debug - and they sometimes can catch regressions 😎